Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: Analysis

 Using the derived probabilities, we can now compute the expected \gls{k-qaoi}.
 From the definition of \gls{k-qaoi}, it can be seen that the age of each node at the deadline can only take two values, depending on whether the transmission succeeds or not.
 Specifically, a successful transmission before the deadline results in an age of $T-u_i(T)=\zeta$, whereas $T-u_i(T)=\Gamma$ if the transmission fails.
 Combining this with Eqs.~\eqref{eq:distribution_nwake},~\eqref{eq:n_s_D}, and~\eqref{eq:P_k}, the expected \gls{k-qaoi} of \gls{cowu} for given $\zeta$ and $k$ can be computed as

 Next, we analyze the total energy consumption of sensor nodes.
-We assume that the node activated by a wake-up signal continues the attempt of data transmission until it succeeds.
-Thus, the total energy consumption only depends on the value of $V_{\mathrm{th}}$, not on the value of $\zeta$.
+We assume that the node activated by a wake-up signal continues the attempt of data transmission until it succeeds even after it exceeds the deadline time following the operation of $p$-persistent \gls{csma}.
+Thus, the total energy consumption only depends on the value of $V_{\mathrm{th}}$ and transmission probability $p$, but not on the value of $\zeta$.
 Here, the type of traffic considered in this paper is called \gls{osd} model~\cite{epoch}, in which each node only has a single packet to transmit.
 In~\cite{epoch}, the total energy consumption of nodes operating with $p$-persistent \gls{csma} have been analyzed with the assumption of \gls{osd} and the collision channel, which was extended in~\cite{TGCN_Content}, where the authors also have taken into account the packet errors due to channel impairments with an independent and identical probability of $e_{c}$ for each packet.
 Let us consider $w$ nodes activated by single wake-up signaling.
 Then, based on our energy model in Sec.~\ref{sec:energy_model}, $w$ out of $N$ sensor nodes consume energy, while ($N-w$) nodes remain in the sleep state.
 According to~\cite{TGCN_Content}, the total energy consumption of the sensor nodes with $w$ active nodes, can be expressed as

+where the first sum corresponds to the total energy consumed during the transmission state by $w$ wake-up nodes, and the second sum captures the total energy consumed during the receiving state by $w$ wake-up nodes, as in the energy model described in Sec.~\ref{sec:energy_model}.
+We refer the reader to~\cite{epoch} for a detailed derivation of Eq.~\eqref{eq:OSD_total_energy}.
 This work assumes $E_{\mathrm{total}} (0) = 0$ as a special case.
 Since the number of activated nodes $w$ is a random variable, total energy consumption of each node when we employ \gls{cowu} can be expressed as follows: